 Back in the early fifties when the

 Camp Nou was first conceived, there was something of a "Stadium War" being conducted by the big clubs in .
-First off the mark was Real Madrid with their new stadium at Chamartin (OK it opened in 1947, but who's counting).
+First off the mark was Real Madrid with their new stadium at Chamartin (It was opened in 1947, but was extended in 1953).
 Portuguese giants Benfica opened their Estadio Da Luz in 1954 and supporting acts were provided in the form of Sevilla's Estadio Sanchez Pizjuan and Sporting Lisbon's Estadio Jose Alvalade.
 Barça, even with their souped-up version of Les Corts and its 60,000 capacity, were wary of being left behind, and very nearly over committed to the building of the new stadium, which in part, led to the barren years on the pitch during much of the 1960's.
 The first stone was laid on 28 March 1954 and the proposed 66 million peseta project was to be financed entirely by club socios.
 Designed by local architects J. Soteras Mauri & F. Mitjans Miro, it would feature two huge tiers and a modern cantilevered roof over the west side.
 Iberia